Fulfilling Science of Living Systems & Science of the Physical Universe

 Please note the following:

-- Credits & grades: Only four-unit FAS courses taken for a letter grade can count toward current Gen Ed requirements.
+- Credits & grades: Only four-unit FAS courses can count toward current Gen Ed requirements.

 - Expos and Freshman Seminars: Courses in Expository Writing and Freshman Seminars will not count toward any of the current Gen Ed requirements or the new requirements.

-- Math, Applied Math, Statistics, and Computer Science: Courses in these departments can count for EMR, but cannot count for SLS or SPU.
+- Math, Applied Math, Statistics, and Computer Science: Courses in these departments can count for either EMR or for SLS or SPU, but not both.
+CS 50 must be passed with a letter grade to fulfill EMR, SLS, or SPU.